 Before the Internet, the only way to reach your target markets on a regular basis was with direct mail.
 While this method enabled better targeting than traditional advertising, it was, at best, a less ineffective form of marketing.

 Many of the disadvantages of direct mail are solved with real estate email marketing.
 Let's go over some of the advantages that email marketing has over direct mail.

-Email marketing makes the sales cycle go faster.
+Email marketing for real estate agents makes the sales cycle go faster.
 A direct mail piece could take days to reach its targets, if it arrives at all.
 Some pieces get tossed, while others could sit around for weeks before the recipient takes action.